Hand Surgery

 In order to keep your consultation as smooth and efficient as possible, we ask that you please bring all relevant documentation with you on the day.
 This includes your referral letter, Medicare card, private health insurance details, any third party or return to work insurance information, and any relevant scans or i.e. x-ray or ultrasounds.

-During your initial consultation with one of our specialist plastic surgeons, you will have an extended opportunity to discuss expectations and desired outcomes, along with any questions you may have about the procedure.
+During your initial consultation with your Specialist Plastic Surgeon, you will have an extended opportunity to discuss expectations and desired outcomes, along with any questions you may have about the procedure.
 We highly recommend preparing a list of questions for your surgeon prior to your appointment, and remember, there’s no such thing as a silly question!

 You will then meet with your surgeon’s personal assistant.
 You will be given an in-depth quote, outlining the surgeon, hospital and anaesthetist fees, along with some take home information about your procedure.